AR0E/ar0e.github.io/README.md

-A fork of [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/), which is © 2016 Michael Rose and released under the MIT License.
-See LICENSE.md.
+A fork of [Academic Pages'](https://academicpages.github.io/) fork of [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/), a fork of a fork, dinner is served baby.

-I think I've got things running smoothly and fixed some major bugs, but feel free to file issues or make pull requests if you want to improve the generic template / theme.